dylanaraps/neofetch/README.md

     --shuffle_dir path/to/dir   Which directory to shuffle for an image.
-    --font_width px             Used to automatically size the image --image_position left/right Where to display the image: (Left/Right) --split_size num            Width of img/text splits, A value of 2 makes each split half the terminal width and etc.
-    --crop_mode mode            Which crop mode to use Takes the values: normal, fit, fill
+    --font_width px             Used to automatically size the image --image_position left/right Where to display the image: (Left/Right) --crop_mode mode            Which crop mode to use Takes the values: normal, fit, fill
     --crop_offset value         Change the crop offset for normal mode.